 ATM: What were the times you felt men did not take you seriously because of your gender?

 ET: Also because of my age.
-I was very young when establishing MovieBar, I had just come out of film school, and was in my early to mid-20s.
-It is not a usual thing that someone who is under the age of 25 and a female to establish a company, so it was the gender and the age.
+I was very young when establishing MovieBar, it had just come out of film school, and was in my early to mid-20s.
+It is unusual for someone who is under the age of 25 and a female to establish a company, so it was the gender and the age.
 I was 100% confident that men wouldn’t take me seriously.
 I always needed to put extra effort and time into what I did for people to take me more seriously.
-Now, that I have started to direct recently, I am facing the same problem.
+Now that I have started to direct recently, I am facing the same problem.
 I needed to face the fact that some men just think women cannot direct.
 They thought we could not direct our documentary, it was an insult.
 Why do you think we need help?
 We never turn to you to ask for help.
 Why do you come to us offering help in directing when we never asked?
 I started out fresh as a director.
-Even recently I witnessed some prejudice with this from people who are probably not experts in this field.
+Even recently, I witnessed some prejudice with this from people who are probably not experts in this field.
 “These chicks cannot direct.”
-When people noticed the success, we gained in Europe for our documentary series, then things started to change, and people started to take us more seriously.
+When people noticed the success we gained in Europe for our documentary series, things started to change, and people started to take us more seriously.